sumowll/BD4H-Bootcamp/web/spark-application.md

 // then we will run parallel on patient lelvel val grpPatients = rawData.groupBy(_.patientId).map(_._2)
 ```
 Please recall that `_._2` will return second field of a tuple.
-The `groupBy` operation can be illustrated with below example
+The `groupBy` operation can be illustrated with the example below
 ![applicaion-groupby]({{ site.baseurl }}/image/post/application-groupby.jpg "Groupby illustrative example")
 so, finally the `grpPatients` will be `RDD[List[event]]`

 ## 3. Define target and feature values
 Now, we can practice our **patient level** parallelization.
-For each patient, we first find the prediction target, which is encoded into an event with name `heartfailure`, then we decide index date to filter out useful events and aggregate them into feature names using `sum` operation and remain event name as feature name.
+For each patient, we first find the prediction target, which is encoded into an event with name `heartfailure`, then we decide index date to filter out useful events and aggregate them into feature names using `sum` function and remain event name as feature name.
 ``` scala
 val patientTargetAndFeatures = grpPatients.map{events =>
   // find event that encode our prediction target, heart failure